Key Takeaways

 12. Add social proof, testimonials, or reviews

 Prospects are highly likely to check out your contact page when deciding to do business with you.
-Because of that, it’s always a good idea to add some reviews of your company and product from previous happy customers.
-This can nudge your new prospects to either explore further or already do business with you.
-It is also a practice that boosts your credibility.
-In turn, this improves your branding, which is critical for SEO.
+Because of that, it’s always a good idea to add some reviews from previous happy customers.

 13. Create internal links to useful resources

-Internal links are a great way to add more written content to your contact page because they are usually inserted contextually.
-Furthermore, they are critical when optimizing your pages with SEO.
-Thinking about internal links you can feature on your contact page often immediately inspires you to create content.
-And written content is yet another vital factor for ranking.
-For example, you can link to any helpdesk you have where customers can help themselves.
+Thinking about internal links you can feature often inspires you to create new content.
+Written content is yet another vital factor for ranking.
+For example, you can link to any helpdesk you have where customers can find solutions themselves.

 14. Add external links if applicable